brollb/mdsblocks/README.md

     + project.yaml

 ## To Do:
++ Set up travis ci
+    + Add more tests

++ Remove cdn dependency

++ Duplicate workspaces on opening a new thing
+    +

++ I think there is a bug in octokat
+    + I think it is doing unauthenticated reads to github... (these are limited)

+## Completed To Do Items:
++ Load a block from a `yaml` concept file
+    + `description` can simply be a tooltip
+    + for each element in `properties`, we can create an input? ...

+    + How do we know the output of the concept?
+    + DONE

 + Github login
+    + DONE

 + Text view of the blocks
     + diffs
     + class inheritance
     + class override

     + Detect if the base class no longer fits

-+ I think there is a bug in octokat
-    + I think it is doing unauthenticated reads to github... (these are limited)

-+ Load a block from a `yaml` concept file
-    + `description` can simply be a tooltip
-    + for each element in `properties`, we can create an input? ...

-    + How do we know the output of the concept?

-## Completed To Do Items:
+    + DONE

 + Should populate the toolbar by the tagged elements

 + Add primitive types to toolbar